DependableSystemsLab/Turnstile-EuroSys26/README.md

 ```

 The build might take 10 to 20 minutes, depending on your internet connection.
 Sometimes the build process can fail if your internet connection is not stable or fast enough, because it downloads a lot of data from Github and also installs a lot of dependencies using NPM.
-If it fails repeatedly, try increasing the memory allocation for the docker daemon.
+If it fails repeatedly, try increasing the memory allocation for the Docker daemon.